At Squarespace I designed layout systems that gave people new ways to express themselves online.

 layout-story.gif

-Expressibility can be defined as the richness of that defined design system, which involved creating a foundation that could scale into multitudes of different layout options, enabling our users to express themselves beyond simple intentions.
+At the heart of Character was the idea of expressibility.
+Expressibility can be defined as the richness of our layout system, which involved creating a foundation that could scale into multitudes of different options, enabling our users to express themselves beyond simple intentions.

 [E.G. A SIMPLE LIST]